-Mr. Lloyd W. Helms, Jr., our President and Chief Operating Officer, has a son, Cory Helms, who is employed by EOG as a reservoir engineering manager in our Oklahoma City office.
+Mr. Lloyd W. Helms, Jr., our President and Chief Operating Officer, has a son, Cory Helms, who is employed by EOG as an engineering manager in our Oklahoma City office.
 Mr. Cory Helms has been employed by EOG since July 2010, prior to his father becoming an executive officer of EOG.
 Mr. Lloyd W. Helms, Jr. did not participate in the hiring of his son and has not participated, and is not expected in the future to participate, in performance evaluations or compensation decisions regarding his son.
-Mr. Cory Helms' total compensation for 2021 (consisting of his annual base salary, annual bonus, stock-based compensation and other benefits and compensation) was less than \$665,000.
-We believe that Mr. Cory Helms' compensation and benefits are commensurate with his qualifications, experience and responsibilities and comparable to the compensation and benefits currently paid to reservoir engineering managers at EOG and in the oil and gas industry with similar qualifications, experience and responsibilities.
-Pursuant to our related party transactions policy, the Audit Committee has (1) satisfied itself that it has been fully informed as to the material facts of Mr. Cory Helms' employment relationship with us; (2) determined that (i) the employment relationship is in, and is not inconsistent with, the best interests of EOG and our stockholders and does not present any conflicts of interest and (ii) Mr. Lloyd W. Helms, Jr. does not have a material interest in such employment relationship; and (3) approved and ratified our prior and continued employment of Mr. Cory Helms.
+Mr. Cory Helms' total compensation for 2022 (consisting of his annual base salary, annual bonus, stock-based compensation and other benefits and compensation) was approximately \$815,000.
+We believe that Mr. Cory Helms' compensation and benefits are commensurate with his qualifications, experience and responsibilities and comparable to the compensation and benefits currently paid to division engineering managers at EOG and in the oil and gas industry with similar qualifications, experience and responsibilities.
+Pursuant to our related party transactions policy, the Audit Committee has (1) satisfied itself that it has been fully informed as to the material facts of Mr. Cory Helms' employment relationship with us; (2) determined that (i) the employment relationship is in, and is not inconsistent with, the best interests of EOG and our stockholders and does not present any conflicts of interest and Mr. Lloyd W. Helms, Jr. does not have a material interest in such employment relationship; and (3) approved and ratified our prior and continued employment of Mr. Cory Helms.

-During fiscal year 2021, C. Christopher Gaut, a member of our Board, served as the President, Chief Executive Officer and Chairman of the Board of Forum Energy Technologies, Inc. ("Forum"), a leading provider of drilling, completions and production equipment and related services to the oil and gas industry.
-Effective February 18, 2022, Mr. Gaut retired as the President and Chief Executive Officer of Forum and became the Executive Chairman of Forum.
-During fiscal year 2021, EOG made payments totaling approximately \$225,000 to Forum and its subsidiaries for the purchase of various oilfield equipment and related services, which is approximately 0.04% of Forum's consolidated revenues for fiscal year 2021 of \$541 million.
+During the first quarter of fiscal year 2022, C. Christopher Gaut, a member of our Board, served as the President, Chief Executive Officer and Chairman of the Board of Forum Energy Technologies, Inc. ("Forum") and, subsequent to his retirement from Forum effective February 18, 2022, has served as Executive Chairman of the Board of Forum (a non-executive officer position).
+Forum is a leading provider of drilling, completions and production equipment and related services to the oil and gas industry.
+During fiscal year 2022, EOG made payments totaling approximately \$205,000 to Forum and its subsidiaries for the purchase of various oilfield equipment and related services, which is approximately 0.03% of Forum's consolidated revenues for fiscal year 2022 of \$700 million.
 Pursuant to our related party transactions policy, the Audit Committee has (1) satisfied itself that it has been fully informed as to the material facts of EOG's transactions with Forum (including the nature of such transactions and the aggregate payments made by EOG to Forum in connection therewith); (2) determined that (i) such transactions are in, and are not inconsistent with, the best interests of EOG and our stockholders and do not present any conflicts of interest and (ii) Mr. Gaut does not have a material interest in such transactions; and (3) approved and ratified our prior and future transactions with Forum.